PersonWithNameYuriy/Simple_Config/README.md

 Other
 -----
-You can also run "simple_config_exemple.exe" or compile "simple_config_exemple.c" if you arent using windows. this programm have exemple of reading and writing configuration files, or you can open main module "simple_config" and try to understand what i writed in.
+You can also open "exemples" directory run "simple_config_exemple.exe" or compile "simple_config_exemple.c" if you arent using windows.
+You can also see and change "config.cnf" file, which used by "simple_config_exemple.c". this programm have exemple of reading and writing configuration files.
+Or you can open main module "simple_config" and try to understand what i writed in.

 Remark
 ------